branch14/ghost_reader/README.md

 ### default_backend
 The Ghost_reader tries to find default-values for not found translations and posts them to the server together with the statistical data.

+### max_packet_size
+For preventing Errors on receiving Server splits the ghost-reader the posts in parts with max max_packet_size count of keys